OneBusAway/onebusaway-alexa/README.md

 Don't have an Amazon Echo?
 No worries, try out the [Alexa Skill Testing Tool](https://echosim.io/).

-It simulates the Echo experience within your web browser.
+It simulates the Echo experience within your web browser (successfully tested with Firefox - Chrome and Microsoft Edge don't seem to work).
 Just remember to log in using the same Amazon account that you've used above to set up the skill.

 ## License
 [Apache v2.0](http://www.apache.org/licenses/LICENSE-2.0)